51 Points for servicing residential oil equipment

 17. Inspect/replace fuel pump strainer (always use a new gasket)

-19. Remove, inspect, and clean firing assembly, check porcelains for cracks and make any electrode adjustments.
-Check all head adjustments are to manufacturers specs.
+19. Remove, inspect, and clean firing assembly, check porcelains for cracks, and make any electrode adjustments.
+Check all head adjustments are to the manufacturer's specs.

-20. Replace nozzle with proper gph, spray angle and flame pattern per manufactures specifications *
+20. Replace nozzle with proper GPH, spray angle, and flame pattern per manufacturer's specifications *

 22. Clean burner fan blades and burner housing if needed.